-This is the nightmare scenario for football punters.
-You’ve got a cheeky first goalscorer or anytime bet on the match and the manager has only gone and benched your player!
+It’s a nightmare scenario for punters, you’ve placed a cheeky bet on your favourite player to score anytime (or first) in the big match, but the stupid manager has only gone and benched your star player!
 What was he thinking?
-This lad is on fire in front of goal.
+The lads in the form of his life.

 Well, it all depends on your bookmaker.
 Each bookmaker has different terms and rules when it comes to settling Goalscorer bets.
 However, most UK bookies treat a first goalscorer bet like this…